vinayking01/Backend/Lecture_4 (Serving HTML, JSON data and static files)/readme.md

     2. 2nd way to provide path -  However, the path that you provide to the express.static function is relative to the directory from where you launch your node process.
 If you run the express app from another directory, it’s safer to use the absolute path of the directory that you want to serve:
     ```

+4. Without `express.static` , the browser's requests for these files will result in a 404 Not Found error because Express does not know where to find and serve the files from.